Pippa Guard

-Philippa Ann Guard (born 13 October 1952) is a British actress.
+Philippa Ann Guard (born 13 October 1952) is a British actress known for her work on stage and television during the late 1970s and 1980s.
+After joining the Royal Shakespeare Company in 1976, she gained early recognition for her performances in classical roles, including Juliet in Romeo and Juliet and Hermia in A Midsummer Night’s Dream.
+Guard became more widely recognized for her television work, notably in the BBC adaptation of The Mill on the Floss (1978), Granada’s The Mallens (1979), and The Country Diary of an Edwardian Lady (1984).
+She also appeared in adaptations of major literary works, such as Virginia Woolf’s To the Lighthouse (1982), P. D. James’ An Unsuitable Job for a Woman (1981), and several productions for the BBC Television Shakespeare.

 Biography

-Born in Edinburgh, Scotland, Guard briefly attended the University of Montreal in Canada, first studying English and drama and then nursing, before returning to Britain to attend the Royal Academy of Dramatic Art.
-She left RADA in 1975 as winner of the Ronson, Kendall and Pole prizes and was named as "Britain's Most Promising Actress".

 Guard joined the Royal Shakespeare Company in 1976, and first attracted attention when she took over the role of Juliet from a sick Francesca Annis.
 She played Hermia in John Barton's 1977 production of A Midsummer Night's Dream, Luciana in Trevor Nunn's musical Comedy of Errors and Evie in Factory Birds.
 As The Stratfordians notes, Guard appeared destined for a classical stage career but she has become best known as a television actress.

 In 1978 Guard left the RSC and won the role of Maggie Tulliver in a BBC serialisation of The Mill on the Floss (1978), followed by Barbara Mallen in The Mallens (Granada 1979), Maria in Maria Marten (BBC, 1980), Prue in To the Lighthouse (BBC, 1982) and three roles for the BBC Television Shakespeare: Miranda in The Tempest (1979), Diana in All's Well that Ends Well (1980) and, once again, Hermia in A Midsummer Night's Dream (1981).
 (On BBC Radio, she also played Tess in Tess of the d'Urbervilles in 1982 and Bella Wilfer in Our Mutual Friend in 1984).
 However, her stated desire for more contemporary and diverse roles was evident in her portrayal of a 22nd-century woman in the Play for Today The Flipside of Dominick Hide (1980) and its sequel Another Flip for Dominick (1982).
 She also portrayed P. D. James' sleuth Cordelia Gray in an adaptation of An Unsuitable Job for a Woman (1981), her only film role.